generiekzaakafhandelcomponent/Basisprocessen/blueprints/stadspas/README.md

   * Services task ‘Voorbereiden variabelen’

-  * Send task ‘Versturen email notificatie’ sends an email via the transactional email service of The Hague (aka wordpress mail) to notify the applicant that there is a task that needs to be completed on the customer portal (nl: klantportaal)
+  * Send task ‘Versturen email notificatie’ sends an email via Wordpress mail to notify the applicant that there is a task that needs to be completed on the customer portal (nl: klantportaal)

-  * Send task ‘Versturen email (evt met bijlage)' sends an email via the transactional email service of The Hague (aka wordpress mail) to the applicant with instructions the provide additional information or the inform the applicant of a made decision on the application.
+  * Send task ‘Versturen email (evt met bijlage)' sends an email via Wordpress mail to the applicant with instructions the provide additional information or the inform the applicant of a made decision on the application.

   * User task ‘Afdrukken brief’ informs the case handler that a document has been generated which can be downloaded from the documents tab, printed and send by email.